Theater

 Ice cream

-From the Castello to the City Beach
+From the Castello to the city beach

 Not to be overlooked is the Castello Normanno-Svevo di Bari fortress at the harbour, which is the city's landmark.
 The castle, whose origins date back to the 12th century, was extensively restored in 2017 and now houses a museum dedicated to the history of the fortress.
 Also worth seeing is the Gipsoteca, an exhibition of plaster castings of famous sculptures from Puglia.
 Some of the halls of the fortress are reserved for temporary exhibitions, often including modern art.
 Here’s a tip for your subsequent walk to the city beach Pane e Pomodoro: a detour to Antica Gelateria Gentile at Piazza Federico II di Svevia 33.
 This ice cream parlour is also very popular with the locals, as is the city's beautiful and clean beach.